entropy-flux/Tannic/docs/INDEX.md

 # Tannic

+## Introduction

+While exploring the most recent models, I began noticing some weird patterns, CUDA kernels hardcoded as strings, pointers, and constexpr hacks embedded in Python sublanguages.
+I’m not saying this approach is inherently bad, but I couldn’t shake the feeling that it would be far cleaner and more maintainable to rewrite everything directly in C++ using those features directly.

+On the other hand, many existing C++ frameworks, while fully native, are low-level and hard to use or extend.
+They often force developers to manage complex memory layouts or backend-specific details using macros, which makes adding new operations or integrating new hardware backends cumbersome.

+This insight led me to create Tannic, a lightweight, fully C++ tensor library designed from the ground up for clarity, composability, and extensibility.
+It maintains a Python-like API feel, so developers can enjoy familiar, intuitive syntax while working entirely in C++.
+The library is designed to be easy to adopt, easy to extend, and consistent in its behavior—even as new operations, data types, or backends are added.

+## What is Tannic?

 **Tannic** is an extensible C++ tensor library built around a host–device execution model.
 Unlike monolithic frameworks, it provides only a minimal set of built‑in operators, focusing on a flexible architecture where new operations, data types, and backends can be added easily.
 This approach keeps the library lightweight while enabling adaptation to a wide range of computational needs.